Why do some people have a fantastic morning almost every day while others start their day feeling harried and disorganized?

 You don’t have to use a checklist every single day for the rest of your life; however, it’s wise for everyone to have a favorite productivity system that they’re playing with and fine-tuning.

-Final Tips on Unlocking the Secrets to a Fantastic Morning Routine
+Unlocking the Deeper Secrets to a Fantastic Morning Routine

 If you are over 50 and are trying to get back into fantastic shape, know that even though it’s challenging, it’s also very possible.
 People do it all the time.